 Imagine you’re buying a house.
 On your first visit, a realtor shows you a spacious place with amazing features in a great neighborhood.
 You love it!
 Do you continue your search, trying to prove without a doubt that it’s the best option?
 Or do you make an offer immediately, trying to hide your excitement behind your best poker face?
 If you keep searching, you lose the house (the Joneses thank you).
 And basically, I see the same situation when companies go about hiring tech talent.

 If you find an IT professional with in-demand skills looking for a new opportunity, waiting to pull the trigger is like letting your competitors take a quick and thought-out free throw.
 Why’s that?
-The answer boils down to a shift in the mindset of technical professionals, one that companies have been slow to consider at their own risk.
+The answer boils down to a shift in the mindset of top technology professionals, one that companies have been slow to consider at their own risk.

 Tech Professionals Know Their Worth